 - clotrimazole (Lotrimin)

 - miconazole (Monistat)

-Long-term medication: Your doctor may prescribe you an antifungal medication taken daily for up to two weeks, then after once a week for six months.
+Long-term medication: Your doctor may prescribe you an antifungal medication taken daily for up to two weeks, and then once a week for six months.

 Multidose oral medication: Your doctor might give two or three doses of antifungal medication to be taken orally.
 But, this therapy isn’t recommended for pregnant women.

 Azole antifungal: Your doctor might prescribe boric acid, a capsule inserted into your vagina.
-This medication can be fatal if taken orally and is used only to treat Candida fungus that is resistant to the normal antifungal agents.
+This medication can be fatal if taken orally.
+It is used only to treat Candida fungus that is resistant to the normal antifungal agents.

 You may try to treat vaginal yeast infections with natural remedies also; however, these aren’t as effective or reliable as the indicated medications.
 Some popular natural remedies include:

 It is very important for every female to maintain proper hygiene, especially when it comes to her intimate parts.
 Maintain proper hygiene should prevent odor from intimate areas.
 Especially in the case of recurrent vaginal infections or other complaints, a woman should be very careful in taking all necessary actions to prevent infections or unhealthy habitats.